mjaimin/DesignPatterns/Creational/Factory/README.md

 Also Known as **Virtual Constructor**

+The Factory method deals with creating instances without specifying the exact class of the object that will be created.
-Factory pattern allows user to create an object without exposing the creation logic to the client and refer to newly created object using a common interface.
+Factory pattern allows user to create an object without exposing the creation logic to the client code/main code/concrete class, enabling the client to refer the newly created object using the common interface.

+This design pattern is based on one of the OOPs concepts - encapsulation.
+In general, we write object creation code at the client side, but in the factory pattern, we delegate the object creation responsibility to the subclass code that is factory code.
+So, depending on the data provided to the factory, it can return an object of one of several possible classes.

 ## Intent